vladimirlojanica/ideas/README.md

 ## 79. File Wires

-Kepeing the data within and between files is difficult to keep synchronized.
+Keeping the data within and between files is difficult to keep synchronized.
 It should be possible to 'wire' up portions of files with other portions or other files so that they stay synchronized.
 This would be useful:

  * in configuration files and in documentation: being able to include a port number that always updates when the configuration file changes
  * in a large document where there are phrases, proper nouns, numerical or bibliographical references that one would like to keep synchronized.